Eta Ophiuchi: Nomenclature

-In Chinese, this star is considered part of 天市左垣 (Tiān Shì Zuǒ Yuán), meaning Left Wall of Heavenly Market Enclosure, which refers to an asterism representing eleven old states in China that mark the left borderline of the enclosure, consisting of Eta Ophiuchi, Delta Herculis, Lambda Herculis, Mu Herculis, Omicron Herculis, 112 Herculis, Zeta Aquilae, Theta¹ Serpentis, Eta Serpentis, Nu Ophiuchi and Xi Serpentis.
+In Chinese, this star is considered part of 天市左垣 (Tiān Shì Zuǒ Yuán), meaning Left Wall of Heavenly Market Enclosure, which refers to an asterism representing eleven old states in China that mark the left borderline of the enclosure, consisting of Eta Ophiuchi, Delta Herculis, Lambda Herculis, Mu Herculis, Omicron Herculis, 112 Herculis, Zeta Aquilae, Theta Serpentis, Eta Serpentis, Nu Ophiuchi and Xi Serpentis.
 Consequently, the Chinese name for Eta Ophiuchi itself is 天市左垣十一 (Tiān Shì Zuǒ Yuán shíyī, the Eleventh Star of Left Wall of Heavenly Market Enclosure), representing the state Song (宋).

 Namesake

 USS Sabik (AK-121) was a United States Navy Crater class cargo ship named after the star.

 Properties

-Eta Ophiuchi is a binary system that is difficult to resolve in amateur telescopes but whose true nature was determined through use of more advanced techniques.
-The primary star (whose observational data make up the table in this article) is actually only slightly larger and hotter than its companion.
-Individually each star is a fairly unremarkable A class main sequence star, but as a binary pair they are unusual.
-Each star orbits around a common center in a close and highly elliptical orbit, making planetary formation unlikely in this system and some stellar data imprecise.
+Eta Ophiuchi consists of two A-type main-sequence stars, currently fusing hydrogen into helium at their core.
+The primary, of apparent magnitude +3.05, has about 2.5 times the Sun's radius and 2.25 times its mass, with an effective temperature around 9,000 K. The secondary, of apparent magnitude +3.27, is 2 times as large and massive than the Sun, with an effective temperature of 8,700 K. The estimated age of the system is 500 million years, albeit with significant uncertainty.

+The stars take 87.8 years to complete an orbit, which is highly elliptical: While the semi-major axis is 31 astronomical units, the high orbital eccentricity of 0.931 take them to a distance of 2.15 au during their closest approach (the periastron); the last of such occurring in 2024.
+Such large eccentricity hindered accurate measurements of the stellar mass with the Kepler's third law, until observations with the Very Large Telescope during the most recent periastron accurately determined orbital elements such as the eccentricity, hence a considerable mass sum for A2V-type stars.